 - The subtype and stage of the patient’s lymphoma

 - Whether the condition is relapsed (after remission) or refractory (after initial treatment)/li>

 - A patient’s overall health condition, including any co-existing conditions like anemia, diabetes or heart, lung or kidney disease

 - Whether a patient is pregnant

 Moffitt Cancer Center’s Malignant Hematology Program has a multispecialty team of experts in wide-ranging disciplines who focus on providing comprehensive lymphoma treatment and supportive care to assist patients and their families with the various physical, emotional and psychological aspects of a cancer journey.
 Starting a lymphoma radiation treatment regimen is an important step that can help a patient focus on moving forward toward recovery.
-The overall treatment success rate for lymphoma is encouraging; in fact, Moffitt’s outcomes consistently exceed the national average and our patients have high-quality lives.

 If you’d like to learn more about lymphoma radiation treatment options, the experts at Moffitt can provide detailed information that is customized to your unique situation.
 Call 1-888-663-3488 or complete a new patient registration form online.
 We see patients with and without referrals.